-The Department for Transport says "freight capacity contracts for the summer period are no longer needed and have therefore been terminated."
+"Freight capacity contracts for the summer period are no longer needed and have therefore been terminated," the Department for Transport said.

-The department said Wednesday that the cost of canceling the deals is a bit lower than the 56 million-pound ($73 million) estimate given by auditors.
+The department said the cost of canceling the deals is a bit lower than an estimate of 56 million pounds ($73 million) given by auditors.